Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Discussion and conclusions

 The linear stability analysis conducted in Sec.~\ref{sec:Linear Stability Analysis} is adequate for gauging the dynamical behavior of lightsails close to equilibrium (\textit{i.e.} with displacement, angular displacement, velocity and angular velocity near zero).
-However, this analysis cannot determine the sail dynamics sufficiently far away from equilibrium.
+In this regime, the dynamics scales linearly with the initial condition.
+However, linear stability analysis cannot determine the sail dynamics in regions far from equilibrium.
 That is, there is a region of state space around equilibrium within which the sail is stable, but sufficient perturbations out of this stable subspace would usher the nonlinear regime.
-Moreover, linear stability analysis does not predict the volume of the stable subspace for a particular laser-grating configuration.
-The required phase-space volume of the asymptotic-stability region for the mission depends on the expected perturbation magnitudes and the properties of the sail.
+In addition, linear stability analysis does not predict the volume of the stable subspace for a particular laser-and-grating configuration.
+For lightsail missions, the required phase-space volume of the asymptotic-stability region depends on the expected perturbation magnitudes and the properties of the sail.
 For example, our grating optimization relied on dispersion enhancement near the first-order diffraction cutoff in wavelength.
 As the wavelength approaches cutoff, the range of sail angles where non-specular grating orders exist tends to zero (as per the grating equation).
-Therefore, small angular perturbations can render the non-specular orders evanescent, destroying asymptotic stability.
+Therefore, angular perturbations can render the non-specular orders evanescent and destroy asymptotic stability.
 Future optimizations must account for a sufficiently large region around equilibrium for which the sail is asymptotically stable.

-In advanced lightsail designs, enhanced dynamic stability and propulsion must be obtained simultaneously~\cite{Lin:2025aa}, \textit{e.g.} through multi-objective nanophotonic optimization~\cite{Salary:2021aa}.
-While we have chosen to concentrate on transmissive bigratings that can, in principle, combine restoring forces and torques, our final design is stable with an anti-restoring force because it instead balances rotation-translation cross coupling.
-Given that purely reflective gratings with only first-order diffraction cannot simultaneously experience restoring forces and restoring torques, asymptotic stability requires engineering the coupling terms to generate negative Jacobian eigenvalues.
-Alternatively, metasurfaces or combinations of gratings are capable of bypassing the anti-restoring behavior of purely reflective gratings, allowing propulsion and stability to be optimized in unison.